physiodatatoolbox/docs/style-ref.md

 ---

+# Adding Videos

+The video include is quite simple and does not feature a lightbox.

+{% include video.html
+    vid="test.webm"
+    id="ans-1"
+    caption="Test video 1.
+This is a long test caption with many line breaks.
+This is a long test caption with many line breaks.
+This is a long test caption with many line breaks.

+     This is a long test caption with many line breaks." %}

+Test text here.

+---

 # Footnotes and References #

 Just use inline references, with a foot note link.
 Foot notes are then inserted at the end of the page, in the references chapter.